garenchiloyan/curious-groups/readme.md

 take their direct products using the Chinese remainder theorem and then compute their genus.
 If the genus is less than 2, we make a record of the groups.
 Note that the genera of all direct products of pairs of groups from the Sutherland--Zywina database of (p,q) type with p > 3 is greater than 1

 In the file, genera of groups of (2,13) type, we compute the genera of groups of level 16*13 and 8*13.
 We leave the rest of the groups of level 4*13 and 2*13 to be looked up in the LMFDB.
-There are five groups of level 8*13 of genus 1 to study and we use code from Zywina to compute the associated elliptic curves
+There are six groups of level 8*13 of genus 1 to study and we use code from Zywina to compute the associated elliptic curves.
+The first group HH generates an elliptic curve of rank 0 and the remaining five generate elliptic curves of rank 1

 In the file, genera of groups of (2,11) type, we compute the genera of groups of level 8*11, 4*11, and 2*11.
 All such groups have genus > 1